MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-onboard-devices.md

 ## Run a detection test

-After you have onboarded a device manually, you can run a detection test to make sure that everything is working correctly with Defender for Business (preview).
+After you have onboarded a Windows device manually, you can run a detection test to make sure that everything is working correctly with Defender for Business (preview).

-1. On the device, create a folder: `C:\test-MDATP-test`.
+1. On the Windows device, create a folder: `C:\test-MDATP-test`.

 2. Open Command Prompt as an administrator.